Since this is a tale about control, let’s start by stopping.

 The fight proved costly, as a weakened economy saw the companies’ sales and stock prices plummet.

 What could save them?
 A gathering of the giants.

 “This combination will drive measurable benefits to consumers and accelerate the execution of our strategy to build a better artist-to-fan direct distribution platform,” Live Nation’s Michael Rapino said in a statement after merger plans went public.
 “This merger, and the resources of these combined companies, will create a new dynamic and unique creative platform of choice for fans across all levels of the live entertainment experience,” Ticketmaster’s Chief Executive Irving Azoff said.

-“Monopolies are inherently bad,” said longtime rock critic Jim DeRogatis, who has written for Spin, Rolling Stone and now resides as pop critic for the Chicago Sun-Times.
+“Monopolies are inherently bad,” said longtime rock critic Jim DeRogatis, who has written for Spin, Rolling Stone, and now resides as pop critic for the Chicago Sun-Times.
 “I miss the corner coffee shops.
-I like Starbucks I drink Starbucks, as a writer I drink coffee by the boatload.
+I like Starbucks I drink Starbucks, as a writer, I drink coffee by the boatload.
 But I would like to have a choice.
-Whether the product is good or bad it’s just not choice and that’s not good for the consumer.
+Whether the product is good or bad it’s just no choice and that’s not good for the consumer.
 The lack of competition is never good for the consumer.”